Traeger vs Big Green Egg: Which Is Actually Worth It?

 The Kamado Joe Classic III includes the heat deflector (called the Divide and Conquer system), a three-tier rack setup, and the SlōRoller hyperbolic smoke chamber that improves smoke circulation significantly.
 The build quality is comparable to the BGE.
 It costs $300-600 less depending on where you buy.

 If you want a kamado, the Kamado Joe is the better purchase for most people.
-I use it as the BGE alternative in this comparison for exactly that reason.
+It is the BGE alternative in this comparison for exactly that reason.

 Who Should Buy Which